 Priddis Millarville Fair

 The Priddis & Millarville Fair is a full weekend of old fashioned, country-style family fun that draws our extended community together on the third weekend in August.
 The Fair is suitable for all ages and includes a wide variety of competitions, contests, displays and entertainment.
-The theme for the 2023 Fair is COUNTRY FUN FOR EVERYONE – visitors, exhibitors, and volunteers.
+We hope you were able to join us at this year’s Fair!

-• View the exhibits, participate in a variety of Make & Take activities, learn all about farm animals, life on the ranch and the wildlife around us.
+• View the exhibits, participate in a variety of Make & Take activities, learn all about farm animals, the history of the area and the wildlife around us.

-• Register and exhibit your skills in Arts & Handicrafts, Fibre Arts, Home Cooking & Baking, Horticulture, Photography and Woodworking.
+• Enter your exhibits in Arts & Handicrafts, Fibre Arts, Field Crops, Home Cooking & Baking, Horticulture, Photography and Woodworking classes.

 • Bring your horse and ride in any of the English, Western and Gymkhana Horse shows or compete in the Horse Costume event.

-• People who volunteer their time, talent and energy should do so because it is fun.
-Drop a quick note at fair@millarvilleracetrack.com if you want to learn about the possibilities
+Come and volunteer!
+It’s fun!
+Drop a quick note at fair@millarvilleracetrack.com if you want to learn about the possibilities or sign up and we’ll get right back to you.

 The fair is proudly co-hosted by the Millarville Racing and Agricultural Society & the Priddis Community Association.